Why Doesn't Sex Ed Cover Body Image?

 Why would having poor body image lead girls to having more unsafe sex?
 One 2002 study that surveyed 522 black teen girls suggests part of the problem is the sexual beliefs and attitudes that tend to come with having a negative view of one's own body: These girls tended to deal with a nagging fear of being abandoned while asking their partners about using condoms, and they also worried about things like not having a lot of "options" for sexual partners and not having a lot of control in their relationships.
 They also tended to have generally low self-esteem and more symptoms of depression.

 It seems that this concoction of negative beliefs about one's own sexual and personal worth can lead to difficulties with communicating, the researchers explained: "Self-objectification and poor body image may interfere with a young woman's ability to advocate or negotiate on her behalf regarding her sexual health."
-But Dr. Ramseyer Winter's past studies have demonstrated the opposite is also true: Women who feel better about their bodies tend to be more comfortable talking about sex in general, which likely allows them to better negotiate their sexual boundaries and needs and thus make better decisions regarding their sexual health.
+But Dr. Ramseyer Winter's past studies2 have demonstrated the opposite is also true: Women who feel better about their bodies tend to be more comfortable3 talking about sex in general, which likely allows them to better negotiate their sexual boundaries and needs and thus make better decisions regarding their sexual health.

 In other words, being able to comfortably talk about sex is crucial to being able to advocate for oneself in bed, and that comfort is usually closely related to how comfortable a person is with their own body.
 That makes sense—sex involves a person being naked and exposed, and if the idea of their body being viewed like that is frightening to them, it'll be harder to confidently talk about sex without all those negative feelings getting in the way.

 Indeed, just this month another study found that your perception of your partner's appreciation of your body can affect your own sexual functioning.
 If you perceive your partner as loving your body, you have more sexual desire, arousal, lubrication, orgasms, satisfaction, and relationship satisfaction.